peteash10/bugpowder/covers/index.md

 As of 7 August I've decided to pause scanning the contents of each zine and focus on scanning just the covers and adding them to the spreadsheet.
 This should only take a couple of months and then we'll have a real sense of what this archive comprises.

 This page shows the covers of all the zines in the order they were taken from the boxes.
+(I'll do something more interesting with them later...)

 <a href="../images/covers/100001_c.jpg"><img height="100" src="../images/thumbs/100001_t.jpg"></a>
 <a href="../images/covers/100002_c.jpg"><img height="100" src="../images/thumbs/100002_t.jpg"></a>